 az sig image-version create command.

-Q. Can I create the shared image gallery in a different location than the one where I want to create the image definition and image version?
+Can I create the shared image gallery in a different location than the one for the image definition and image version?

-A. Yes, this is possible.
-But as a best practice, we encourage you to keep the resource group, shared image gallery, image definition and image version in the same location.
+Yes, it is possible.
+But, as a best practice, we encourage you to keep the resource group, shared image gallery, image definition, and image version in the same location.

-Q. What API version should I use to create Shared Image Gallery, Image Definition, Image Version, and VM/VMSS out of the Image Version?
+What API version should I use to create Shared Image Gallery and Image Definition and Image Version?